stonecharioteer/vinay87.github.io/source/blog/leonardo.rst

 The first step was generating a canvas.
 I needed something with a 9:14 resolution, according to the requirement.

-I defined a custom class for this image: the USPImage class.
+I defined a custom class for this image, the ``USPImage`` class.

 One of the methods, named prepareCanvas, would then take the aspect ratio provided to it, and the width, and, as if the name was not obvious, prepare the canvas.

 .. code::
     :linenos: